builtbybrayne/wordpressAttachmentFromImg/README.md

 wordpressAttachmentIdFromImg
 ============================

-Single function to get wordpress attachment id from an img src
+Single function to get wordpress attachment id from an img src, regardless of whether the img src is a resized thumbnail or the original image.

 ## Usage